dvdbng/gitco/README.md

 Wait, but why?
 ==============

-After [analysing my git workflow](https://visualize-your-git.herokuapp.com/) 14 months ago I notices that most of the time I would call git I would do it in a loop of `git status` -> `git diff` -> `git add` and when I went over all files I would `git commit`.
+After [analysing my git workflow](https://visualize-your-git.herokuapp.com/) 14 months ago I noticed that most of the time I would call git I would do it in a loop of `git status` -> `git diff` -> `git add` and when I went over all files I would `git commit`.
 I made a small tool that went over all the files allowing me to diff, add or skip the file.

 The tool was missing the possibility to go back to previous files, adding untracked files, etc... but it saved me a lot of time over the past months.

 This is an improved version based on curses that will show the diff immediately on the right part of the screen.

 Key bindings